 Jenny Lay-Flurrie, Chief Accessibility Officer at Microsoft, recently said: “Accessibility is cool.
 If you design for every single person, you’ll create things that work brilliantly for someone with a disability but have massive implications for everyone else.”

-By moving forward on inclusivity, you are helping to create a safe and accommodating environment to make your employees feel valued.
+By moving forward on inclusivity, you are helping to create a safe and accommodating environment to make your employees feel valued and improve employee collaboration.